githubMauri/buzzbusters-solution-challenge/README.md

 This is the repository of the trained model used in the BuzzBusters project:

 https://github.com/githubMauri/buzzbusters-project/tree/master

+## Engaging the Community: Mobile Application for Mosquito Reporting and Control

 The solution includes a mobile application for the public to report mosquito sightings and track the progress of mosquito control efforts in their area.
 It also provides information on symptoms and preventive measures.
 With this mobile application, we engage the community in mosquito control efforts and enhance the effectiveness of our solution.